 ISFJ needs their partner to know how to follow through on their obligations.
 ENFP can build trust with ISFJ by upholding their commitments and not flaking out as they tend to do.

 On the other hand, ENFP needs flexibility in their lives so they can choose to come and go as they please.
 It is difficult for this adventurous personality to stick to a regimented schedule.
 Therefore ISFJ can build trust with ENFP by becoming more flexible and not as strict with their planning.

 ENFP and ISFJ Friendships

 ENFPs tend to make friends with just about everyone.
 However, ISFJ takes their time to get to know the other person before they decide to pursue a deeper connection.
 Once an ENFP and ISFJ become friends, they usually form strong bonds.

 ENFP vs. ISFJ: Approach to Friendship

-ENFPs and ISFJs often create very tight bonds with each other, though they may take a little longer to form that ENFP might like.
-Both operate in a similar manner when they are within a well-established friendship, however ISFJ is reluctant to open up to just anyone, while ENFP finds it easier to become friends with everyone they meet.
+ENFPs and ISFJs often create very tight bonds with each other, though they may take a little longer to form than ENFP might like.
+Both operate in a similar manner when they are within a well-established friendship, however, ISFJ is reluctant to open up to just anyone, while ENFP finds it easier to become friends with everyone they meet.

 ENFPs are extroverted by nature and one of the most social personalities.
 They are outgoing, friendly, and try to engage everyone they meet in a little playful banter or small talk.
-Because they are so courteous and friendly people tend to gravitate towards them, and they often attract a wide circle of friends from a variety of backgrounds.
+Because they are so courteous and friendly, people tend to gravitate toward them, and they often attract a wide circle of friends from a variety of backgrounds.